 The Virginia Institute of Blacksmithing is the only Artistic Blacksmithing school certified to operate by the State Council of Higher Education of Virginia.
-VIB offers classes for weekend blacksmiths as well as a Certificate of Artistic Blacksmithing for those who wish to pursue a career as an artistic blacksmith.
+VIB offers classes for hobby blacksmiths as well as a Certificate of Artistic Blacksmithing for those who wish to pursue a career as an artistic blacksmith.

 VIB’s one and two day blacksmithing classes do not require previous experience.
 These classes are geared towards the curious student who would like to try their hand at forging a variety of projects.
 The instructors focus on making sure each student has a good time working in the shop and leaves the course with a project that they have made themselves.
 VIB welcomes students as young as 10 years old with a guardian on premises.